 Counsel to a wide range of charitable and other nonprofit entities, and those who support them, Mike Cooney provides the nonprofit corporate and tax-exempt context in which these organizations can drive mission and margin.
-He directs the firm’s focus in higher education and exempt organizations.

-My work optimizes the ability of nonprofits to accomplish their mission by identifying opportunities for enhanced fundraising and grant access, project management, governance and legal compliance.
+My work optimizes the ability of nonprofits to accomplish their mission by identifying opportunities for enhanced fundraising and grant access, project management, governance, and legal compliance.
 The approach benefits from the widest array of institutions and geographies, with a fundamental understanding of what makes nonprofit institutions successful in today’s competitive environment.
 The focus is largely structural, with an emphasis on sustainable and organic growth through systems that align the client’s resources and goals.

 That work takes many forms.
 Charitable institutions and their donors have an array of tax benefits available to help advance their mission.
 We understand those incentives and advise on how to increase their impact in today’s economy.
-That spans program-related investments by private foundations in technology and startup companies to the proper structuring of an integrated fundraising campaign and the development of communities around university campuses.
+That spans from program-related investments by private foundations in technology and startup companies to the proper structuring of an integrated fundraising campaign and the development of communities around university campuses.

-At the same time, we appreciate that success involves a degree of risk, so that when challenges arise our work involves the identification of a plan and resources necessary to continue the focus on success.
+At the same time, we appreciate that success involves a degree of risk, so that when challenges arise, our work involves the identification of a plan and resources necessary to continue the focus on success.
 In the highly regulated environment in which our clients exist, it is essential to be able to marshal such resources quickly and efficiently.

 The capacity of our nonprofit institutions to provide needed services and perspectives is being fundamentally challenged by economic forces and an increasingly hostile regulatory environment.
 Success will be rooted in new collaborations and new partners, drawing on the best practices of the business and governmental sectors, but making them our own.